 In turn, this means that every financial action needs to keep agents separate.

 For example, an order from one agent must be paid with a payment assigned the same agent.

-You can not pay orders of different agents with one single payment.
+You cannot pay orders of different agents in a single payment.

 Credits follow the same rules as payments, with a single difference.
-For practical advantages we have developed a system that automatically transfer credits between the accounting ledgers whenever necessary in order to make the payment process easier.
+For practical advantages, we have developed a system that automatically transfers credits between the accounting ledgers whenever necessary in order to make the payment process easier.